CognitiveNeuroLab/resting-state-analysis-pipeline-microstates-frequency/README.md

 This script will do an average reference.
 This is followed by an [Independent Component Analysis](https://eeglab.org/tutorials/06_RejectArtifacts/RunICA.html).
 We use the pca option to prevent rank-deficiencies.
 After his we delete only eye components by using [IClabel](https://github.com/sccn/ICLabel).
 IClabel will only delete the component if it has more than 80% eye data and less then 5% brain data.
+After that we use [pop_rejcont](https://github.com/wojzaremba/active-delays/blob/master/external_tools/eeglab11_0_4_3b/functions/popfunc/pop_rejcont.m).
+This function epochs the data temporatly and deletes the epochs that are noisy.
+We set this to a threshold of 8, because this would delete between 0-20% of the data.
+We save a matlab structure with how much data of each participant get's deleted.

+**note** for the Aging group, we use the [pop_rejcont](https://github.com/wojzaremba/active-delays/blob/master/external_tools/eeglab11_0_4_3b/functions/popfunc/pop_rejcont.m) function also right before the ICA.
+This is because the data was too noisy for more than 50% of the participants to find eye components.

 #### F_epoching_cleaning
-Here we look for the 50 and 51 trigger.
-We add a 40 trigger every 2sec after the 50 trigger and we add a 41 trigger every 2 seconds after the 51 trigger.
-After that we use the ERP plugin's functions to delete every epoch that has too much noise.
-We keep a variable that will contain how much % of the data was deleted for each participant and how many epochs are left.
+WE ARE SKIPPING THIS, NO NEED TO EPOCH ANYMORE

 # to be continued
 <!--see if we want to have this script reduce every persons data to 64 channels.